puhitaku/r3build/README.md

 ```
 [[target]]
 name = "Build them all"
-processor = "make"
+type = "make"
 ```

 The `[[target]]` line means that it's an item in `target` array.
 The `name` config means that the name of this `target` is "Build them all".
-The last `processor` config means that `make` processor will be invoked when this `target` gets triggered. `Processor` does not mean a shell command but a purpose-specific implementations for several types of build targets.
+The last `type` config means that this target invokes `make` command when this `target` gets triggered. `Processor` does not mean a shell command but a purpose-specific implementations for several types of build targets.

 It's enough to get r3build watch your code.
 But it'll be annoying to you because it'll run `make` for ALL events that occur to your code -- when they are "created", "deleted", "moved" and "modified."